 We conducted our audit of the financial statements in accordance with the Standards on Auditing specified under section 143(10) of the Act (SAs).
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the independence requirements that are relevant to our audit of the financial statements under the provisions of the Act and the Rulesthereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements alace Road the date of this auditor's report.

-Information Other than the Financial Statements and Auditor's Report Thereon report thereon.
-The board report is expected to be made available to us after the date of this auditor's report.
+Information Other than the Financial Statements and Auditor's Report Thereon

 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the board report, but does not include the standalone Ind AS financial statements and our auditor's
+The other information comprises the information included in the board report, but does not include the standalone Ind AS financial statements and our auditor's report thereon.
+The board report is expected to be made available to us after